What debugging AI agents taught me about observability

 The Debugging Workflow

-When something breaks, here’s the workflow that stops me from flailing:
+When something breaks, here is the workflow that stops me from flailing:

-- Reconstruct the state timeline from decision logs
+- Reconstruct the state timeline from decision point logs — see what state the agent was in at each branching decision

 Your Turn